kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 {% prism javascript %}
 var getArticleInfo = new XMLHttpRequest();
 {% endprism %}
-Create a new XHR instance called `getArticleInfo`.
+We created a new XHR instance called `getArticleInfo`.
 {% prism javascript %}
 getArticleInfo.onreadystatechange = loadText;
 getArticleInfo.open("GET", "articleName.txt");
 getArticleInfo.send();
 {% endprism %}
-`getArticleInfo.onreadystatechange` will run a function called `loadText` any time a state changes, but we'll write code that makes sure that this only happens when the state is set to `4`.
+`getArticleInfo.onreadystatechange` will run a function called `loadText` any time a state changes, but we'll write code that makes sure that theh function only runs when the state equals `4`.

 `open` is an XHR method and one of the most important parts of an AJAX application.
 This is because __the `open` method is where you tell your code what data needs to be loaded onto the page.__